The Authority on Every Card

 Most comparison sites order cards by which issuer pays them the most.
 Cardocrat does the opposite.
 Enter your real monthly spending and we rank every major card by the dollars you'd actually earn, with honest point values and zero partner bias.

-• Welcome bonus reality check The sign-up bonus only counts if your spending would genuinely hit the threshold.
-No fantasy numbers.
+A welcome bonus only counts if your real spending would actually hit the minimum.
+No fairy tales.

 Calculate My Card See exactly how we rank cards →